tjohann/libbaalue/README.md

 Remote device managment via unix datagram socket (udp_mgmt_*.c):
 ----------------------------------------------------------------

-This example shows how to use a unix datagram socket for remote device managment like halt a baalue node (halt device).
+This example shows how to use a unix datagram socket for remote device managment like halt a baalue node (halt/reboot/.../ping).
 The server is implemented within the thread with baa_device_mgmt_th.

 	udp_mgmt_server.c -> the server (reside on the target) udp_mgmt_client.c -> the client (controls the device)